 By regulating development we can secure the efficient working of the drainage system now and for the future.
 This is done by reasonable application of the Board’s Byelaws and the Land Drainage Act 1991.
-We aim to work closely with Landowners, Developers and Local Planning Authorities as well as with other Risk Management Authorities, such as the Environment Agency and Lead Local Flood Authorities.
+We aim to work closely with Landowners, Developers and Local Planning Authorities as well as with other Risk Management Authorities, such as the Environment Agency, Southern Water and Lead Local Flood Authorities.

 Planning and Byelaw Strategy

-- Guidance on how the Board will review and comment on planning applications within its Internal Drainage District (“IDD”), or that have the potential to significantly impact its IDD;
+- Guidance on how the Board will engage with planning applications within their Internal Drainage District (“IDD”) or that have the potential to significantly impact their IDD;

 Land Drainage Consent

-If you are proposing works which require prior written consent from the Board, please complete an Application and send it to the Group’s Sustainable Development Team.
-If you would like any further information on whether you need the Board’s consent to do something, or on how we will consider your application, please contact the Board’s Flood and Water Officer or the Group’s Sustainable Development Team.
+If you are proposing works which require prior written consent from the Board, please complete an Application and send it to us.
+If you would like any further information on whether you need the Board’s consent to do something, or on how we will consider your application, please contact the team via firstname.lastname@example.org.